andreasvc/literariness/README.md

     $ python3 features.py <dataset> <options>

-Run without arguments for a description of available options.
+Run without arguments for a description of available options and expected input.

 Predictive model
 ----------------

     $ python3 predict.py <dataset>

+Run without arguments for a description of expected input.

 Dataset used in paper
 ---------------------
 For obvious copyright reasons, the dataset of recent novels unfortunately cannot be made available.
+The following is the output of the experiments as reported in the paper:

     $ python3 features.py Riddle "Literary rating" --disc --lang=nl --freqlist=sonar-word.freqsort.lower.gz --slice=1000:2000
     [...]